 Noticias de interés

-Impreso el 17 de diciembre de 2024 Impresión
+Impreso el 1 de abril de 2025 Impresión

 Liberalia es un proyecto del grupo de investigación iArtHis_LAB, del Departamento de Historia del Arte de la Universidad de Málaga.
 Es un motor de búsqueda especializado que obtiene datos de un grupo curado de fuentes de información presentes en la Red sobre exposiciones de contenido artístico.
 Es de acceso público, muy rápido y eficiente, con vocación didáctica y de herramienta para la investigación.